AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 ### Deployment As Code

 To me the killer feature of AWS is [Cloud Formation](https://aws.amazon.com/cloudformation).
-GCP has an equivelant in [Cloud Deployment Manager](https://cloud.google.com/deployment-manager), however it is (or was 1 year ago when I tried it) greatly inferior to cloud formation.
+GCP has an equivalent in [Cloud Deployment Manager](https://cloud.google.com/deployment-manager), however it is (or was 1 year ago when I tried it) greatly inferior to cloud formation.

 This isn't the end of the world though.
 It just means [terraform](https://www.terraform.io/) is essential on GCP.
-Terraform has a learning curve and is another abstration layer to learn, but does also bring some benefits with the complexity.
+Terraform has a learning curve and is another abstraction layer to learn, but does also bring some benefits with the complexity.
 Additionally, Google and Terraform themselves maintain the [terraform google 'provider'](https://registry.terraform.io/providers/hashicorp/google/latest) so it is quite high quality and up to date.

 ### It Is Less Popular